MuneebStack/file-versioner.js/README.md

 This project is licensed under the MIT License.

 ## Contributing
-Contributions, issues, and feature requests are welcome !
+Contributions, issues, and feature requests are welcome!